• Skip to primary navigation

 What is Tandoori?

 The Tandoori style of cooking is a method that involves cooking food in a clay oven, or tandoor, at a very high temperature.
-Most people don’t have access to such a clay oven and tend to use either a grill or a very hot frying pan.
-For this recipe for tandoori lamb chops, I’ve chosen to use my cast iron griddle pan.
+Most people don't have access to such a clay oven and tend to use either a grill or a very hot frying pan.
+For this tandoori lamb chop recipe I've chosen to use my cast iron griddle pan.

 In Tandoori cooking, the meat is marinated in a yoghurt and citrus-based marinade, with spices such as paprika, cumin, coriander and garam masala.
 The heat for a tandoori marinade comes from cayenne pepper or chillies.